Strong coupling in chiral cavities: nonperturbative framework for enantiomer discrimination: Theoretical modeling

-the Hamiltonians in Eqs.~(\ref{eq:No_squared}) and (\ref{eq:Twomodes}) have the same eigenvalues.
-The form in Eq.~(\ref{eq:No_squared}) is particularly interesting because the zero-point energy term explicitly depends on the number of electrons.
+the Hamiltonians in Eqs.~(\ref{eq:Twomodes}) and (\ref{eq:No_squared}) have the same eigenvalues.
+The form in Eq.~(\ref{eq:No_squared}) is particularly interesting since the zero-point energy term explicitly depends on the number of electrons.
 This result is relevant for two main reasons: \begin{enumerate}[label=(\roman*)] \item When the cavity frequency is approaching zero, numerical methods based on the minimal coupling approach in Eq.~(\ref{eq:Twomodes}) become unstable because the light-matter coupling term diverges as $\omega^{-\frac{1}{2}}$ while the quadratic term in the field diverges as $\omega^{-1}$.
-The Hamiltonian in Eq.~(\ref{eq:No_squared}) does not diverge for $\tilde{\omega}=0$; \item The Hamiltonian in Eq.~(\ref{eq:No_squared}) is explicitly non size-extensive due to the contributions from $\tilde{\omega}$, which is non linear in the number of electrons.
-We note that size-extensivity is recovered in the limit where $\lambda=0$. \end{enumerate} In Appendix A we show that $\tanh{2\theta}=\frac{N_{e}\lambda^{2}}{N_{e}\lambda^{2}+2\omega^{2}}$ minimizes the zero-point energy and that the non size-extensive effects obtained from the zero-point energy contribution in Eq.~(\ref{eq:No_squared}) have the correct dependence on the number of electrons when $\lambda/\omega << 1$.
-The transformation in Eq.~(\ref{eq:Rotation}) is also useful when more modes are included in the minimal coupling Hamiltonian \begingroup \allowdisplaybreaks
+The Hamiltonian in Eq.~(\ref{eq:No_squared}) does not diverge for $\omega=0 \; \textrm{eV}$; \item The Hamiltonian in Eq.~(\ref{eq:No_squared}) is explicitly non size-extensive due to the contributions from $\tilde{\omega}$, which is non linear in the number of electrons.
+We note that in the limit of $\lambda=0\;au$ the Hamiltonian becomes size-extensivity as in the no cavity case. \end{enumerate} In Appendix A, we show that $\tanh{2\theta}=\frac{N_{e}\lambda^{2}}{N_{e}\lambda^{2}+2\omega^{2}}$ minimizes the zero-point energy and that the non size-extensive effects obtained from the zero-point energy contribution in Eq.~(\ref{eq:No_squared}) have the correct dependence on the number of electrons when $\lambda/\omega << 1$.
+The transformation in Eq.~(\ref{eq:Rotation}) is also useful when more modes are included in the minimal coupling Hamiltonian as shown in Appendix B.

-\endgroup In this case the squared term couples different field modes.
-Due to the presence of electronic operators, the quadratic contributions in the field cannot be fully reabsorbed by using a unitary bosonic transformation similar to Eq.~(\ref{eq:Rotation}).
-However, a product of those rotations leads to